redox-os/book/src/troubleshooting.md

 - Use the `dmesg` command to read the kernel and user-space daemons log.

-- You can start the QEMU with the `make qemu vga=no` command to easily copy the terminal text.
+- You can start the QEMU with the `make qemu gpu=no` command to easily copy the terminal text.

 - Use the following command for advanced logging: